 - Cognitive Distraction – A cognitive distraction is when the distraction causes the driver’s mind to wander, and focus on things other than the road ahead.
 Some examples include:

 As you can see, there are many forms of distracted driving.
 One thing to note is that cellphone usage is by far the most common culprit of distracted driving, as it exercises all three types of distracted driving.

 While the simple solution to avoid distracted driving would be to keep your attention and focus on the road ahead, that is often easier said than done.
 Some helpful tips you can start implementing into your driving routine to help prevent distracted driving include:

-If you’re traveling with children, animals, or other passengers, be sure they are all properly situated before departing.
-If you need to handle anything having to do with others in your car, make sure you pull over first.
+- If you’re traveling with children, animals, or other passengers, be sure they are all properly situated before departing.
+If you nything having to do with others in your car, make sure you pull over first.